 \section{Introduction}

-The annihilation events of dark matter (DM) can produce secondary particles that can potentially be detected through astrophysical probes~\cite{Slatyer:2021qgc,Hooper:2018kfv}.
-Cascades of these secondary particles can lead to extra ionization and heating of the intergalactic medium (IGM).
-The ionization effect enhances the scatters between the cosmic microwave background (CMB) photon on free electrons and photons, leading to observable effects in the CMB anisotropy measurements~\cite{Planck:2018vyg,Padmanabhan:2005es,Slatyer:2012yq,Slatyer:2015jla,Slatyer:2015kla,Liu:2016cnk}.
-The latest observation of {\it Planck}~\cite{Planck:2018vyg} yielded DM annihilation constraints that are competitive to those from high-energy cosmic ray searches~\cite{Slatyer:2021qgc,Hooper:2018kfv,MAGIC:2016xys,Bergstrom:2013jra,Giesen:2015ufa}.
-The heating effect from DM annihilation, on the other hand, can be efficiently probed by 21-cm signal from neutral hydrogen.
+Dark matter (DM) annihilation events can produce secondary particles that can potentially be detected through astrophysical probes~\cite{Slatyer:2021qgc,Hooper:2018kfv}.
+During their propagation in the Universe, secondary particle cascades from DM annihilation result in additional ionization and heating of the intergalactic medium (IGM).
+Such ionization effects enhance the scattering between the cosmic microwave background (CMB) photons and free electrons, leading to observable effects in the CMB anisotropy spectrum~\cite{Planck:2018vyg,Padmanabhan:2005es,Slatyer:2012yq,Slatyer:2015jla,Slatyer:2015kla,Liu:2016cnk}.
+The latest measurements by {\it Planck}~\cite{Planck:2018vyg} have placed DM annihilation constraints that are competitive with those from high-energy cosmic-ray searches~\cite{Slatyer:2021qgc,Hooper:2018kfv,MAGIC:2016xys,Bergstrom:2013jra,Giesen:2015ufa}.
+The heating effect from DM annihilation, on the other hand, can be efficiently probed by future 21-cm observations on cosmic neutral hydrogen.

-The 21-cm signal arises from the transition between the neutral hydrogen's singlet and triplet states, which offers an invaluable glimpse into the cosmic dark ages and the Epoch of Reionization (EoR)~\cite{Pritchard:2011xb}.
-During these epochs the formation of DM halo structures is expected to significantly enhance DM annihilation rate.
-The 21-cm signal strength is sensitive to the thermal and ionization conditions in the IGM, thereby providing a unique avenue to detect the possible heating and ionization induced by DM annihilation.
-The primary 21-cm observation window below redshift $20$ lies deep in the nonlinear structure growth epoch, during which spatial inhomogeneity is expected to be present in the DM halo-boosted heating and ionizing sources.
-This can in turn lead to an enhancement in the 21-cm power spectrum at scales where the spatial inhomogeneity manifests itself.
+The 21-cm signal arises from the transition between the singlet and triplet states of neutral hydrogen, it offers an invaluable glimpse into the epochs from Cosmic Dawn to Reionization~\cite{Pritchard:2011xb}.
+During these epochs, the formation of DM halo structures is expected to enhance the DM annihilation rate significantly.
+The 21-cm signal strength is sensitive to the thermal and ionization conditions in the IGM, thereby providing a unique avenue to detect possible heating and ionization signatures from DM annihilation.
+The primary 21-cm observation window below redshift $20$ lies deep in the epoch of nonlinear structure growth, during which spatial inhomogeneity is expected in the DM halo-boosted heating and ionizing sources.
+This leads to modifications in the 21-cm power spectrum at scales where spatial inhomogeneity manifests itself.